How To Get A Oregon FFL License – FFL Oregon

 The type 10 License allows you the ability to manufacture Title 1 firearms, ammunition, ammunition components and destructive devices.
 It does not include armor piercing rounds or any other items that may be regulated by the National Firearms Act.

 The type 11 FFL License allows you the ability to import Title 1 firearms, regulated destructive devices and ammunition.

 Please note that the above descriptions are brief and you may find more information by visiting the Bureau of Alcohol Tobacco Firearms and Explosives website.

 Getting an FFL license in Oregon may enable you to purchase firearms and ammo at dealer prices.
 This may enable you to start a great new business or hobby.
-Contact any of our Oregon Federal Firearms attorneys today and learn how to become a FFL.
+Contact any of our Oregon Federal Firearms attorneys today and learn how to become a FFL in Oregon.